 On our first trip, we stayed in a hotel overlooking the main beach, the second one was spent sleeping in a campervan on the North Beach, and most recently we came up from Ericeira town for a day trip with a little one in tow.
 To sum it all up, that’s three trips to the same village with entirely different experiences.

-As we finally made our way towards the north, my thoughts lingered back to our very first visit.
+As we finally made our way towards the north, my thoughts lingered back on our very first visit.
 It was during the road trip from Lisbon to Porto that we stopped for a night, checked into a Marta Hotel and spend the remaining of the day between the two parts of the town.

 I clearly remember sitting on the bench early in the morning, underneath the palm trees, listening to the chirping birds and watching local man and woman set up their stalls, a scene ill carry with me eternally.